From Budgeting to Investing, Protecting Yourself from Scams to Building Wealth, Here’s Everything You Need to Know about Personal Finance

 13. Understand the power of compounding

-Compounding is the process by which your investments earn returns on both the principal and the accumulated earnings.
+Compounding is how your investments earn returns on both the principal and the accumulated earnings.
 Over time, this can lead to significant growth in your portfolio.

 By understanding the power of compounding, you can make informed investment decisions and build wealth over time.